 Bordeaux, February 12th 1826 – 1904, Paris

-Paul Seignac was and remains today one of the most appreciated painters of the Ecouen School.
+Paul Seignac was and still is one of the most appreciated artists of the Ecouen School.